frdr-dfdr/frdr_encryption_client/vault_aws/README.md

 Permitted IP Range: 0.0.0.0/0 (Users will be coming from arbitrary ip ranges)

+KeyPair: Your us-west-2 keypair should be in the dropdown list.

 Kubernetes Host Url/Kubernetes CA Certificate/Kubernetes JWT Token: Leave blank.

 Internal/External Load Balancer: External